REVIEW AND ADJUSTMENT of a SUPPORT order

 return the required documents when the alert is received, attempt to obtain the

-refer to CS 450P General Information, Forms, Criteria, and Federal Timeframes.
+procedures, refer to CS 450P General Information, Forms, Criteria, and Federal

-best available information regarding the parents’ income in accordance with CS
+to obtain the best available information regarding the parents’ income in

 3.